mmalik17/Rakamin-Capstone-Project/README.md

 # <b> 3.
 Machine Learning Modelling </b>
 ## Modelling Process
+The modelling process use 6 kinds of ML model.

+- Modelling result without hyperparameter:

+- Modelling result with hyperparameter:

 ## Model Evaluation
+In this project, the most important machine learning metric is <b>Recall</b>.

+<b> Reasoning: </b>
+Big value of Recall means small amount of false negative.
+False negative means the ML model predicts the customer would response, while actually not.
+Big false negative will prevent the marketer from sending the campaign to potential customer.
+The impact is, there will be loss potential revenue

+The model that have the greatest recall value is <b> Logistic Regression with Hyperparameter </b>

 # <b> 4.
 Business Insight </b>
 ## Evaluation